Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 They ask for money

-Requests may involve travel, illness, fees, crypto, gift cards or urgent emergencies.
+Requests may involve travel, illness, fees, crypto, gift cards, investment opportunities or sudden emergencies.

 Pause first